Tagging Instructions: What You Need to Know

 - Videos and small toys may be grouped accordingly and put into ziploc bags secured with clear packing tape.
 It is also good to write your consignor number and price on the ziploc bag with a Sharpie in case the tag comes off.
 These items are often handled numerous times and come apart.
 If we have a bar code, we can sell the item accordingly.
 Any ziploc bag should be taped closed using clear packing tape to prevent opening.
 And best to put a barcode inside the bag.

 - Group book sets together and tie with string in both directions.
 Make sure the books cannot slide through or come apart.
 Ziploc bags can also be used and sealed shut with packing tape.
-Individual books may be priced but remember the $2.00 minimum.
-Small books can be grouped together and priced accordingly.
+Individual books may be priced separately but remember the $2.00 minimum.

 GAMES AND PUZZLES